Tararua Tramping Club clubrooms

 The hall is hired out, both to other tramping clubs, and to community and commercial groups.
 The hall floor is 9.2m wide and 12.6m long and there are individual cloth covered seats for 145.
-To make a booking please contact Brent Harrison -> mailto:ttc [period] clubrooms [snail] ttc [period] org [period] nz?Subject=Query from TTC website on (04) 479 3306 .
+To make a booking please use the clubrooms booking inquiry form or contact Brent Harrison -> mailto:ttc [period] clubrooms [snail] ttc [period] org [period] nz?Subject=Query from TTC website on (04) 479 3306 .

 The nearest bus stops are for:

 - routes 1, 3, 23 & 43 Kent Terrace Southbound & Cambridge Terrace Northbound;

 - routes 2 & 5 Elizabeth St Eastbound & Elizabeth St Westbound;